Skip to Content

 The Church of Our Lady Before Tyn stands tall, looking over Old Town Prague.

-Look closely at the twin spires, and you will notice that one is slightly taller than the other.
+Look closely at the twin spires; you will notice that one is slightly taller.
 This is said to represent the masculine and feminine elements of the world.

-Construction on the church began in the late 14th century, and the Baroque style interior of the church was added in the 17th century.
+Construction on the church began in the late 14th century, and the Baroque-style interior was added in the 17th century.

-Take time to tour the inside of the church when you visit Prague, especially during the daytime when the sunlight shines through the magnificent windows.
+Take time to tour the church inside when you visit Prague, especially during the daytime when the sunlight shines through the magnificent windows.

-The Baroque style interior shines in the sunlight, and the alter dedicated to the Virgin Mary glistens.
-The Virgin Mary altar is truly beautiful and well worth seeing!
+The Baroque interior shines in the sunlight, and the altar dedicated to the Virgin Mary glistens.
+The Virgin Mary altar is lovely and well worth seeing!

 Jan Hus Monument

-The huge bronze and stone statue in the center of Old Town Square is a statue of Jan Hus, a Czech priest at Charles University who was passionate about church reformation.
+The colossal bronze and stone statue in the center of Old Town Square is a statue of Jan Hus, a Czech priest at Charles University passionate about church reformation.

 After speaking out against the Catholic Church, Jan Hus was burned at the stake.

-Today, the Jan Hus Monument stands as a reminder to have strength against all oppressors.
+Today, the Jan Hus Monument stands as a reminder to strengthen against all oppressors.

 St. Nicholas Church (Prague Old Town)

-The St. Nicholas Church in Prague Old Town is another great church to visit while in Old Town Prague.
+The St. Nicholas Church in Prague Old Town is another excellent church to visit while in Old Town Prague.

 After serving as a Russian Orthodox congregation for many years, the St. Nicholas Church in Old Town is now owned by the Hussite church.